 More complex presentations may contain two or more slide masters with different themes.

 Note: Although they could be, many corporate PowerPoint templates aren’t designed from the Slide Master.
 Instead, you’re asked to copy slides to duplicate the look—each slide contains manual formatting.
-Explore the Slide Master of these templates to see if it makes sense for you to directly customize it for overall consistency and to save time.
+Explore the Slide Master of these templates to see if it makes sense for you to customize it for overall consistency directly and to save time.

-Slide masters include a placeholder for footer information you want to include on every slide, such as your company or department name.
+Slide masters include a placeholder for footer information you may want to include on every slide, such as your company or department name.
 You can also add a date or a slide number.

 To add a footer:

 If most of the presentations you create and edit are versions of previous ones, you might be thinking that the Slide Master won’t work for you because you aren’t creating presentations from scratch.
-Instead you are given presentations with a lot of manual formatting that you are somehow supposed to magically “Make it look good!”
+Instead, you are given presentations with a lot of manual formatting that you are somehow supposed to magically “Make it look good!”

-One reason editing PowerPoint slides can be such a time suck is because manual formatting overrides Slide Master formatting.
+One reason editing PowerPoint slides can be such a time suck is that manual formatting overrides Slide Master formatting.
 But instead of individually reformatting each slide in a presentation, there is a trick to easily apply the Slide Master formatting to selected slides and remove inconsistent manual formatting.

 To reset slide formatting to match the Slide Master:

-By Dawn Bjork, The Software Pro®
+© Dawn Bjork, MCT, MOSM, CSP®, The Software Pro®

-Microsoft Certified Trainer, Technology Speaker, Software Consultant
+Microsoft Certified Trainer, Productivity Speaker, Certified Speaking Professional